Call Us Today! (702) 254-7577

 The most effective situation is generally where a forensic pathologist and a coroner work hand in hand to cover the same jurisdiction with the forensic pathologist taking care of the medical side and the coroner taking care of the paperwork.

-Here at Northwest Career College, our student-centered philosophy means that you come first.
+Here at our trade school, our student-centered philosophy means that you come first.
 We offer a flexible schedule so you can care for your family and have a balanced life in Las Vegas while advancing towards your new career.
-We pride ourselves on being the premier Medical Administrative Assistant Schools in Las Vegas and our established, seasoned instructors offer online and on-campus night classes to accommodate your busy work and family schedule.
+We pride ourselves on being the premier Medical Administrative Assistant Schools in Las Vegas.
+Our established, seasoned instructors offer online and on-campus night classes to accommodate your busy work and family schedule.
 Call us at (702) 403-1592 to speak to one of our admissions assistants about your new medical administrative assisting career.